milad-raidiam/conformance/README.md

 A PASS\* status *may* be issued where the testing working group has been supplied with a technical submission that is conformant however the submitting institution has not provided accurate attestation of conformance documentation.
 This temporary state is only be available for 're-certification' submissions.

+A PASS status will be issued when the testing working group receives a compliant technical submission and the requesting institution has provided accurate proof of compliance documentation.
+Certificates in “PASS” status *may* their status to “IN REVISION” when a previously unmapped technical issue is identified and it is considered highly critical to the ecosystem's interoperability environment

 ## Certified Open Banking Brasil Functional API Implementations - Customer data

 These deployments have achieved certification for the Functional API Standards as published Sep 27th 2021: